Center for Literacy and Disability Studies

 Director, Center for Literacy & Disability Studies

-Academic Office: 919-966-8828Email: erickson@unc.eduKaren Erickson, Ph.D. is the David E. and Dolores “Dee” Yoder Distinguished Professor in the Department of Health Sciences, School of Medicine, University of North Carolina at Chapel Hill.
+Academic Office: 919-966-8828Email: erickson@unc.eduKaren Erickson, Ph.D. is the David E. and Dolores “Dee” Yoder Distinguished Professor of Literacy and Disability Studies in the Department of Health Sciences, School of Medicine at the University of North Carolina at Chapel Hill.
 Karen is also the Director of the Center for Literacy and Disability Studies and a Professor in the Division of Speech and Hearing Sciences.
-Karen, a former special education teacher, focuses her research on literacy and communication for individuals with extensive support needs.
+Karen is a former teacher of students with significant disabilities.
+Her current research addresses literacy and communication assessment and intervention for students with extensive support needs, as well as the supportiveness of augmentative and alternative communication in interaction.
+Recent projects have focused on creating open-source professional development and implementation supports such as those available in Project Core and Tar Heel Shared Reader.

 Associate Professor